heades/heades.github.io/_pubs/2016-GraMSec-Draft.md

 authors:
   - Harley Eades III
 title: "Proposing a New Foundation of Attack Trees in Monoidal Categories"
-journal: "Graphical Models for Security"
+journal: "The Third International Workshop on Graphical Models for Security"
 note: "Submitted: March 30, 2016"
 resource:
   type: pdf